I went to the British Museum yesterday. In the Great Court, the very first monumental sculpture you encounter is the magnificent Lion of Knidos.

 Archaeologists disagree about the date of the tomb and its lion.
 Some believe it was built 50 years or so after the Mausoleum at Halikarnassos, which dates to about 370-350 BC.
 Others place it later, in the 2nd century BC.

-In their expansion into the region, the Romans easily obtained the allegiance of Knidians, and rewarded them for help given against Antiochus III the Great by leaving them the freedom of their city.
+In their expansion into the region, the Romans easily obtained the allegiance of Knidians, and rewarded them for help given against Antiochus the Great by leaving them the freedom of their city.
 During the Byzantine period there must still have been a considerable population: for the ruins contain a large number of buildings belonging to the Byzantine style, and Christian sepulchres are common in the neighbourhood.